Chaos-Taxi/Strength-Methodology/_posts/2018-11-08-Agile-Manifesto.md

 >through early and continuous delivery
 >of valuable software.

+This is such a great idea!
+It really was revolutionary at the time it was made!
+But the execution of this idea is something way harder than these few lines could have perceived.

-Everyone who has had a direct contact with the customer, knows that this is (at least) somewhat tricky.
+Main problem: Everyone who has had a direct contact with the customer, knows that this Manifesto's point is at least somewhat tricky.

-We think that it is a great idea, but, sadly, customer is not always sure what does (s)he want, or (s)he wants too many things at the same time, and cannot prioritize those needs properly!
-Moreover, it may be that some of those things customer thought he wanted, later did not want...
+Sadly, customer is not always sure what does (s)he want, or (s)he wants too many things at the same time, and cannot prioritize them properly!
+Moreover, it may be that some of those things customer thought (s)he wanted, later did not want...

-If we put that aside - the rule does prove its value to the success of the product!
-But these exceptions should NOT be neglected, as they may prove fatal!
+If we put that aside - the Manifesto's point does prove its value to the success of the product!
+But these exceptions should NOT be neglected, as they may be fatal!

 Next point covers something similar, let's continue this topic there.